 If you’re confused about whether you need an ABLE account, a Special Needs Trust, or both — you’re not alone.
-After 15 years of navigating this for my own family, here’s the clear answer I wish someone had given me.
+After over 18 years of navigating this for my own family, here’s the clear answer I wish someone had given me.

 The Short Answer